-In order to receive a passing grade in the MLT program, you will be expected to achieve a grade of 75% or better in the theoretical component of the course as well as in the laboratory component.
+In order to receive a passing grade in the CLS program, you will be expected to achieve a grade of 80% or better in the lecture component of the course.

-- 1. The course instructor determines the weighting of quizzes/exams, and other course work. - 2.
+- 1. The course instructor determines the weighting of quizzes/exams. - 2.
 Unit examinations are kept in the individual student's file.
-After grading, the student may make an appointment with the instructor to review completed exams, either virtually or in person.
+After grading, the student may make an appointment with the instructor to review completed exams.
 This must be done within a week of the exam. - 3.
-The ability to make up a missed test and/or quiz is left to the instructor's discretion and may incur a penalty. - 4.
-The ability to turn in required assignments at a later date than the due date is left to the instructor's discretion. - 5.
-Only basic function calculators will be allowed during tests and quizzes.
-NO ADVANCED FUNCTION CALCULATORS AND NO CELLULAR TELEPHONES WILL BE ALLOWED.
+Unless otherwise specified, all final exams will be held on campus, in person on a paper/Scantron format. - 4.
+The ability to make up a missed test and/or quiz is left to the instructor's discretion.
+Any quiz or exam taken late may result in a 10% penalty.
+In the case or extreme necessity, and following full faculty consideration, modification of the above penalty may occur. - 5.
+The ability to turn in required assignments at a later date than the due date is left to the instructor's discretion.
+Students are allowed to submit assignments after the due date may also suffer a 10% (or higher) penalty on their earned grade.
+This will be up to instructor's discretion.